 Here is the full list of crypto assets available for trade on Kraken:

-Kraken supports trading on both desktop and mobile devices.
-If you plan to trade via your smartphone, then you can download the official Kraken app from the Google Play Store or Apple App Store.
-Kraken’s exchange only supports holding your cryptocurrencies in their custodial wallet, but you can still withdraw your coins to your own non-custodial wallet whenever you want.
+Kraken supports cryptocurrency trading on both desktop and mobile devices.
+If you plan to trade via your smartphone you can download the Kraken app for Android or iOS.
+Kraken Exchange only supports holding cryptocurrencies in their custodial wallet, but you can still withdraw your coins to a non-custodial wallet whenever you want.

-Kraken utilities the latest in security including two-factor authentication and Global Settings Locks.
+Yes.
+Kraken crypto exchange is considered one of the safest in operation today.
+Kraken uses the latest in security including two-factor authentication and Global Settings Locks.

-There were reports of customers missing funds in 2016 and Kraken was accused of being hacked.
-The site was able to prove conclusively, however, that its integrity was never breached and the missing funds were due to phishing and man-in-the-middle attacks.
-It emphasized the importance of individuals maintaining good crypto security practices.
+Kraken was accused of being hacked in 2016 due to missing funds.
+However, the site was able to prove that it was never breached and the missing funds were due to phishing and man-in-the-middle attacks.
+This underscores the importance of individuals maintaining good crypto security practices.

 The fees on Kraken change depending on how often you trade each month.
-These fees can go as low as 0% in some situations.
-Kraken uses a maker-taker fee model where those who place an order pay a lower fee than those who see the order on the market and trade on it.
-The maker fees are a bit higher on the stablecoin markets.
+Trading fees can go as low as 0% in some situations.
+Kraken uses a maker-taker fee model where the market maker fees are lower than the taker fees.
+Maker fees are a bit higher on stablecoin markets.